Shoreham, New York

 Shoreham is an incorporated village in the Town of Brookhaven, Suffolk County, New York, United States.
-The population was 531 at the 2010 census.
+The population was 561 at the 2020 census.
 It is officially known as the Incorporated Village of Shoreham.

 History

-At Shoreham, Nikola Tesla built the Wardenclyffe Tower, which was dismantled in 1917.
-Nowadays there is the static inverter plant of the HVDC Cross Sound Cable.
-A non profit organization is in the process of turning Nikola Tesla's laboratory and the property where the Wardenclyffe Tower was once located into a museum honoring the life and work of Nikola Tesla.
+In 1901, Nikola Tesla built a laboratory and began constructing the Wardenclyffe Tower at Shoreham, with the intent of using it to wirelessly transmit communications and electricity.
+The tower was dismantled in 1917, and today a nearby static inverter plant receives electricity via the HVDC Cross Sound Cable.
+The nonprofit Tesla Science Center at Wardenclyffe is in the process of restoring Tesla's last remaining laboratory, building an educational center, and establishing a museum honoring his life and work on the property where the tower was once located.

-The Shoreham Nuclear Power Plant was approved for Shoreham, but it was later disapproved as the result of public protest.
-The builder, Long Island Lighting Company (LILCO), was partially reimbursed for money spent on construction.
-The municipal bonds that were floated to reimburse the builder are being paid off by a special levy on the electric bills of residents of Long Island.

-Shoreham was served by the Shoreham LIRR station from 1900 to 1910.
+Shoreham was served by the Shoreham LIRR station from 1900 to 1938.
 It was located near the intersection of North Country Road and Randall Road.

 Geography

-Shoreham is located on the North Shore of Long Island.
+Shoreham is located on the North Shore of Long Island, by Long Island Sound.
 It is approximately 100 km (70 miles) from New York City.
 According to the United States Census Bureau, the village has a total area of 0.4 sqmi, all land.
-East Shoreham and Shoreham share a post office, which has 11786 as the zip code.
-Despite the official names, most local people invariably refer to East Shoreham as Shoreham, and to Shoreham as Shoreham Village.
+Shoreham and the adjoining hamlet of East Shoreham share a post office, which has 11786 as the zip code.
+Despite its official name, Shoreham is invariably referred to by its inhabitants as "Shoreham Village", while East Shoreham is often called "Shoreham".